Solar Thermal Plant in Nevada Hits a Milestone, So Does U.S. Solar Industry

 The heated fluid is shunted to a ground-level storage facility.
 As needed, heat energy is drawn from storage to turn water into steam, which powers a turbine for generating electricity.

 Both the cooled salt and the condensed steam are recycled within their respective systems.
-In the past, water consumption was a major obstacle to the commercialization of large scale solar thermal power plants, so the use of recycled water is a key breakthrough.
+In the past, water consumption concerns were a major obstacle to the commercialization of large scale solar thermal power plants, so the use of recycled water is a key breakthrough.

 More to the point, the combination of an on-demand energy storage system with a solar energy collecting system also solves a problem that dogged the solar industry in its early days, which is the intermittent nature of raw solar energy.
 The new 110-megawatt plant will have a storage capacity of up to 15 hours, ample time to last through the night.